kcjengr/probe_basic/docs_src/source/machine_config.rst

          #      USER (which contains XYZABC, and can be edited or customized)

          GEOMETRY = XYZ
+         #  Sets Jog Buttons to Display in the UI and is used by the
-         #  This setting is used by the backplotter to set axes translation
+         #  backplotter to set axes translation and should match your
-         #  and should match your machine configuration axes.
+         #  machine configuration axes.

          OFFSET_COLUMNS = XYZ
          #  This setting sets the columns to display in the Offsets Table